-- The time frame of this will depend wholly upon us having the cash at bank.
-All Banks are different in terms of how quickly they will release the funds to the Liquidators.
-We will use our best endeavours to secure the release of the monies as soon as possible but please note that the Bank’s own framework may mean that funds are not released as quickly as you would like.
+- The time frame of this will depend wholly upon when we receive money from your bank.
+All banks are different in terms of how quickly they will release the funds to the liquidators.
+We will use our best endeavours to secure the release of the monies as soon as possible but please note that the bank’s own framework may mean that funds are not released as quickly as you would like.
 If your company is/has been VAT registered, we will reclaim the VAT on the costs incurred and make a second and final distribution towards the end of the liquidation.

 How long will the process take?

-From receipt of your signed engagement paperwork and all of the required information the company can be placed into Liquidation within 7 days (subject to receiving the required consent from the Shareholders).
+From receipt of your signed engagement paperwork and all the required information, the company can be placed into liquidation within 7 days (subject also to receiving the required consent from the shareholders).
 Your cash can be distributed to you within 7 days of receipt of the cash.
-It should be noted that upon Liquidation, the company remains in existence until the process is complete.
-The period of the Liquidation should take no longer than 12 months, the only matters that the Liquidators will have to deal with that we cannot provide a firm assurance for on timing is obtaining tax clearance from HMRC and reclaiming the VAT on the costs.
-However, the Directors powers cease upon the appointment of the Liquidators and they are relieved of any ongoing statutory responsibilities, the Liquidators assume those.
-Responsibility for every aspect of the company’s affairs is passed to the Liquidators.
+It should be noted that upon liquidation, the company remains in existence until the process is complete.
+The period of the liquidation should take no longer than 12 months, the only matters that the liquidators will have to deal with that we cannot provide a firm assurance for on timing is obtaining tax clearance from HMRC and reclaiming the VAT on the costs.
+However, the directors powers cease upon the appointment of the liquidators and they are relieved of any ongoing statutory responsibilities as the liquidators assume those.
+Responsibility for every aspect of the company’s affairs is passed to the liquidators.

-Why should I pay Wilson Field to do this when I can strike the company off?
+Why should I pay for an MVL when I can strike the company off?